 Nationals of most countries, including Mali, must have a valid visa for travel to the United States, even if you are just changing planes.
 Only a U.S. consular officer may issue a U.S. visa.
-Most visa applicants must have an interview with a U.S. consular officer before he or she can determine visa eligibility.
+Most visa applicants must have an interview with a U.S. consular officer to determine visa eligibility.

-Review the visa types to determine the appropriate visa classification.
+Review the visa types to determine the appropriate visa classification for your travel.
 Selecting the wrong visa category on the DS-160 online application can significantly delay the visa process.

-Since 15 June 2010, the Consular Section can no longer accept paper applications.
-Applicants for nonimmigrant visas must complete the new DS-160 interactive online application form, available at https://ceac.state.gov/genniv.
+U.S. Embassy Bamako no longer accepts paper applications.
+Applicants for nonimmigrant visas must complete the DS-160 online application form.

-Applicants must upload a photo in order to submit the DS-160 online application.
-If you are unable to upload a photo, complete the remainder of the application form and bring a photograph to the Consular Section of the U.S. Embassy on the day of your interview.
-Please review the Department of State's website for Guidelines for Producing High Quality Photographs for U.S. Travel Documents - for Visa Online Applications.
+Applicants must also upload a color photograph to the DS-160 online application.
+If you are unable to upload a photograph, complete the remainder of the application and bring a photograph to the Consular Section of the U.S. Embassy on the day of your interview.
+Please review the Department of State's photograph requirements for visa applications on its Digital Image Requirements website.

-In general, the applicant's head, including both face and hair, should be shown from the crown of the head to the tip of the chin on top and bottom and from hairline side-to-side.
+In general, the applicant's head, including both face and hair, should be visible in its entirety.
 It is preferable that ears be exposed.
 Head coverings and hats are only acceptable due to religious beliefs, and even then, may not cover any portion of the applicant's face.
 Sunglasses or any other wear which detracts from the face are not acceptable unless required for medical reasons (an eye patch, for example).
 Digitally reproduced photographs must be reproduced without discernible pixels or dot patterns.
 Photocopied photographs are NOT accepted.

-Once you have completed the above steps, make your interview appointment online.
+Once you have completed the above steps, schedule your interview appointment online.
 You must submit your completed DS-160 online application form before scheduling your interview appointment.
-The appointment system will require you to enter the barcode number on the DS-160 confirmation page in order to proceed to the appointment calendar.
+The appointment system will require you to enter the barcode number on the DS-160 confirmation page to proceed to the appointment calendar.
 When scheduling a visa appointment online, applicants should enter 0000 as the required fee receipt number (Please view this notice).

 If there are no appointments available, please try back another time.
 Individuals may only request an expedited visa appointment for urgent reasons, such as for medical, educational, or humanitarian purposes.
 Expedited appointment requests for the convenience of a traveler will not be approved.